Week 6: Emptiness of Emptiness

 Likewise we talked earlier about our ideas of self being baseless, and similarly we could see our idea of self in a dual or in a nondual way:

-- Nonduality: this is when you know you're telling the story as you tell the story.
-Can you see the object that you're creating, the self narrative at the same time that you know the subject is there?
-If you do this, you'll find that the story becomes completely empty and fluid and dissolves.
+- Nonduality: this is when you know that you're telling the story as you tell the story.
+Can you see the object that you're creating - the self-narrative - at the same time that you know the subject is there?
+If you can do this, you'll find that both the story and the subject become completely empty and fluid and dissolve.
 In the teachings it's sometimes said to be like a snake uncoiling itself.
 This is non-dual practice.
 You reveal or uncover something beyond words and concepts.
 We can call it "nondual awareness" or "emptiness and clarity in union" or "Buddha-nature", but as we know by now, words cannot do it justice.

 Since there is no obscuration of mind, there is no fear [t = 1:21:27]